indie-zen/zscript/README.md

 Scripting language for Meta Zen, Zen Spaces.

-## Unstable
+## Stable

-I'm currently developing in the "master" branch; my last commit is unstable;
+I'm currently developing in the "master" branch.
+This commit is stable.

 ## Building the Code